oddstream/lsol/README.md

 A lot a features have been tried and discarded, in order to keep the game (and player) focused.
 Weniger aber besser, as [Dieter Rams](https://en.wikipedia.org/wiki/Dieter_Rams) taught us.
 Design is all about saying "no", as Steve Jobs preached.
 Just because a feature *can* be implemented, does not mean it *should* be.

-Configurability is the root of all evil, someone said.
-Every configuration option in a program is a place where the program is too stupid to figure out for itself what the user really wants, and should be considered a failure of both the program and the programmer who implemented it.

 ![Screenshot](https://github.com/oddstream/gosol/blob/7152668f4b5053a1d438981e9d4564624616da6a/screenshots/American%20Toad.png)

 ## FAQ